marcofortina/automax/README.md

 **Bitcoin Address:**
 `36jDV57roGb4o59TwK1CB7viPrXToQHGiP`

-To maintain full transparency:
-* This address is dedicated exclusively to Automax project donations.
-* A ledger of received BTC donations may be published in future releases (optional).

 ### 💬 Commercial Support / Custom Integrations
 If your organization needs custom features, support SLAs, or dedicated development, please contact the maintainer for commercial licensing options.